Access to HE Diploma: HealthAccess to HE

-All applicants must have GCSE English at grade C or grade 4 or above.
-In addition they must have or be studying GCSE Maths.
-Some University courses require GCSE Science at grade C or grade 4 or above, please check with the University of your choice if this is needed.
+All applicants must have GCSE English and GCSE Maths at grade C or grade 4 or above before they start the Access course.
+GCSE Science at grade C or above or grade 4 is preferable but not essential.

 Interview with a specialist tutor.

 Questions & Answers